Luithuim/WordPiClock/README.md

 *
 This is for the WordPiClock in IEEE of UVM
 *
-DO NOT edit this code or commit any changes
+DO NOT edit this code or commit any changes to the "OneStripNeopixel.py" here *
-*
+Add a new py file when adding new concepts/editing the code on the Pi and pushing *
 DO NOT simplify this code using "harder" concepts
 *